Gigabit Ethernet 101: Basics to Implementation

 The TXC signal is supplied by the MAC, and the PHY supplies the RXC signal.
 Both of these are source-synchronized clock signals, and they use both the falling and rising edges of the clock, which makes timing more critical.
 The RGMII standard requires the addition of a clock delay between 1.5 ns and 2 ns for both the TXC and RXC signals to ensure valid data signals are processed during the falling and rising edges.
-Luckily, most of the PHY and MAC devices support RGMII-ID (RGMII-Internal Delay), and no further action is needed other than to enable this ID feature and to adjust the delay time.
-However, the designer needs to be 100% sure that both the MAC and the PHY supports this internal delay feature.
+Luckily, most of the PHY and MAC devices support RGMII-ID (RGMII-Internal Delay), and no further action is needed other than to enable this ID feature and adjust the delay time.
+However, the designer needs to be 100% sure that both the MAC and the PHY support this internal delay feature.
 If it is not supported by one or both devices, then the delay must be applied as part of the PCB layout by using correctly designed serpentines, as shown in Figure 15 below.

 While looking at Figure 15, your attention may be drawn to one strange point: the TX signals on the MAC side are connected to the TX signals on the PHY side.
 This is due to the naming conventions; every transmitter and receiver is named with respect to the MAC side, which means that the signals on the PHY side that are labeled with TX and RX correspond to the PHY receiver and PHY transmitter, respectively.
-Always double-check the naming conventions before designing the layout.
+Always double-check the naming conventions before designing the Ethernet layout.

 Single-ended parallel bus topologies need series termination on the driver side to match both the output driver impedance and the line characteristic impedance, to prevent reflections and EMI problems.
 The xMII signals need to be 50 ohms, single-ended, and the TX signals must be length matched with the TXC (TXCLK).
 Similarly, the RX signals must be length matched with the RXC (RXCLK).
-Designers should check the PHY and MAC datasheet for the presence of internal termination resistors, and if they do not exist, they must be placed on-board.
+Designers should check the PHY and MAC datasheet for the presence of internal termination resistors, and if they do not exist, they must be placed on board.
 The resistor value will be the difference between Z0 = 50 ohms and the line-driver output impedance.
 Generally, values between 20 ohms and 40 ohms will work, but some trial and error may be needed to get the best performance.

 Serial GMII (SGMII) is quite a different concept compared to the other modes in that it is similar to a Serializer/Deserializer (SerDes), using one TX pair, one RX pair, and one reference clock pair.
 The clock frequency is 625 MHz DDR, which is relatively high.
 Parallel GMII data is encoded, using the 8B/10B format, into TX and RX pairs.
 SGMII reduces the pin count and increases the speed, but the downside is that the layout is more complicated than for the xMII methods.
 Moreover, most of the integrated gigabit MACs available on the market only have support for the xMII interfaces.
 If the design needs a 1 G+ Ethernet interface, then SGMII is the only option for the PHY to MAC connection.

 Most SerDes high-speed interfaces require capacitive coupling to prevent receiver-transmitter common-mode voltage mismatches.
-It is recommended to have at least place holders for 100 nF series capacitors close to the TX side of the SGMII pairs, along with parallel termination resistors according to the differential pair impedance (usually 100 ohms or 150 ohms)..
+It is recommended to have at least placeholders for 100 nF series capacitors close to the TX side of the SGMII pairs, along with parallel termination resistors according to the differential pair impedance (usually 100 ohms or 150 ohms).

-In addition to the above mentioned xMII interfaces’ pin count, two signals should be added for the MII management interface (MIIM or MDIO/MDC interface).
+In addition to the above-mentioned xMII interfaces’ pin count, two signals should be added for the MII management interface (MIIM or MDIO/MDC interface).
 This interface is similar to the I2C bus and is used by upper-level devices (such as the MAC) to acquire the PHY status and to program the PHY registers to tune changeable run-time parameters like clock settings and fix-up routines.
-The MDC signal is a 25 MHz clock supplied by the MAC, and MDIO is a bi-directional open-drain data signal, so the MDIO needs to be pulled-up according to the shared PHY device count (generally needing a resistor between 1.5 k ohms and 10 kilohms).
+The MDC signal is a 25 MHz clock supplied by the MAC, and MDIO is a bi-directional open-drain data signal, so the MDIO needs to be pulled up according to the shared PHY device count (generally needing a resistor between 1.5 k ohms and 10 kilohms).
 As well as defining the serial management interface (SMI) using the same pins, some manufacturers also internally use MDC/MDIO pins for bridging to the I2C or the SPI for ease of usage, especially in Ethernet switches.

-It is worth mentioning that you may not need to add multiple Ethernet PHY and MAC devices on your board unless there are strict requirements for the physical separation of the interfaces.
+It is worth mentioning that you may not need to add multiple Ethernet PHY and MAC devices on your circuit board unless there are strict requirements for the physical separation of the interfaces.
 Multiport PHY and/or MAC switches are a popular way of increasing the Ethernet interface count using one device.
 Some switches only have PHY interfaces to the switch, and some others combine the PHY and MAC (xMII) interfaces together.
 There are a lot of alternatives; for example, the KSZ9897S is an option that combines a 5-port PHY, a 1-port RGMII/GMII/MII, and a 1-port SGMII together (See Figure 18).

 It is evident that if you are not designing a pure Ethernet switch that directly routes all the PHY interfaces to the RJ-45 connector, there may be an option to connect another PHY to the switch PHY.
 The best practice is to use isolation transformers for all the PHY interfaces located on the board, similar to the RJ-45 connector operation.
 However, this method is expensive and uses up a lot of board space.
 There is the theoretical option for a PHY to PHY connection on the board, called Backplane Ethernet that does not require transformers.
 Instead, all the pairs are capacitively coupled using series 100 nF capacitors.
 Although it is not guaranteed to work over long distances, in theory, it works very well over relatively short distances.
 If you try this, do not forget to add biasing resistors after the AC coupling capacitors if, and only if, one of the PHY’s has a current-mode line driver (See Figure 19).

-After reading hundreds of datasheet pages, you have a perfectly designed schematic that meets all the requirements and suggestions the manufacturers have suggested - however, all that effort can easily be ruined or have degraded performance due to fundamental layout failures.
-For the design of a Gigabit Ethernet interface, there are impedance controlled differential and single-ended signals to be considered, as well as some length matching and maximum length limitations.
+After reading hundreds of datasheet pages, you have a perfectly designed schematic that meets all the requirements and suggestions the manufacturers have suggested - however, all that effort can easily be ruined or have degraded performance due to fundamental Ethernet layout failures.
+For the design of a Gigabit Ethernet interface, there are impedance-controlled differential and single-ended signals to be considered, as well as some length matching and maximum length limitations.
 Most of the time, these requirements are automatically fulfilled by the sensible placement of the components unless the designer tries to override this approach.
-The problem is that if general layout rules are not obeyed (such as not using solid reference planes for impedance controlled traces), it is a waste of effort to strictly match trace lengths or keep them below the maximum length limits.
+The problem is that if general Ethernet layout rules are not obeyed (such as not using solid reference planes for Ethernet impedance-controlled traces), it is a waste of effort to strictly match trace lengths or keep them below the maximum length limits.
 Therefore, we will briefly describe the generic high-speed layout rules before specific gigabit Ethernet layout requirements are discussed to provide a foundation for the more specific requirements.

 High-speed switching digital ICs demand transient currents.
 These transient currents should be supplied using bypass/decoupling capacitors since the parasitic impedance of the PCB trace, between the supply pin and the power rail, will have an inductive component (dependent on trace width) that resists transient currents.
 The main rule is to place bypass capacitors as close as possible to all the supply pins, with at least one 10 nF and 100 nF capacitor for each pin.